 When your cat is watching you fill their bowl with food, you’ll notice their ears to be forward.
 It’s a sign of happiness, interest, and alertness.

-If a cat’s back is arched and the fur is standing up, it’s likely that they’re angry or scared.
+If a cat’s back is arched and the fur is standing up, they’re likely angry or scared.
 However, if the fur is flat but the back is arched, they’re waiting for you to touch them.

 When cats are lying on their backs, they’re either growling or purring.
 If it’s the former, you should keep your distance as they’re ready to attack and are upset about something.